melismac/MNR-AIpoweredMuseumLabels/README.md

-# Esplora il Museo — Design System
+# DIDASCALIA - AIpowered Museum Label (Esplora il Museo)

 A design system for **Esplora il Museo**, a mobile-first, accessible digital label for the **Museo Nazionale del Risorgimento Italiano** (National Museum of the Italian Unification / *Risorgimento*) in Turin, Italy.